 Data protection manual

-In this manual, you will find information about what to consider when processing personal data at SLU.
+In this manual, you will find information about aspects you will need to consider when processing personal data at SLU.

 Background